cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CHAT.6.1v0.1
 Agencies SHOULD configure DLP rules to block or warn on sharing files with sensitive data.

-- _Rationale:_ Data Loss Prevention (DLP) rules trigger scans of files to look for sensitive content and restrict sharing of documents that may contain sensitive content.
-Configuring DLP rules helps agencies protect their information, by determining what data and/or phrasing might be sensitive, and restricting the dissemination of the documents containing that data.
-Examples include PII, PHI, portion markings, etc.
+- _Rationale:_ Data Loss Prevention (DLP) rules help identify and limit the sharing of sensitive content, protecting agency information.
+By blocking and/or having warnings on these DLP-scanned files from being shared with users, the risk of unintentional introduction of sensitive content is reduced.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping